mathewpareles/LLM-Research/README.md

 ## Rotations and Superconductivity

-The goal of my Masters thesis was to discover a new class of superconducting material.
+The goal of my Master's thesis was to discover a new class of superconducting material.
 Specifically, if a material is rotationally symmetric, the idea is that it might "trap" electrons and allow for the conditions of superconductivity to hold.
-We were unable to prove that this does not work (but it's a different story to prove that it does work...).
+We were unable to prove that this does not work, but it's a different story to prove that it does work...

-Here are the types of materials we analyzed.
+Here are some of the materials we analyzed (drawn in Reciprocal Space),

 <p align="center">
 <img src="/images/2.png" alt="4 fold mat" width="250"/>